martin-henz/martin-henz/_posts/2022-02-24-functional_audio_processing.md

 const _c_sharp      = _c       * semitone;
 const _d            = _c_sharp * semitone;
 const _d_sharp      = _d       * semitone;
+// etc
 ```
-A pleasant sound is produced by combining a base frequency
+A pleasant sound, reminiscent of a pipe organ, is produced
+by combining a base frequency
 with its first and third overtone.
 The `organ` function
 below produces such a sound using a given base frequency
 and a given duration, the latter used to make an envelope.